 Červeňáková Hana

-She became a teacher of Czech as a foreign language six years ago, actually by chance, and she is very glad about it because it is a profession and field of study that fulfills her, and every day she learns something new in them.
+She became a teacher of Czech as a foreign language six years ago by chance.
+She is very happy she did, because it is a profession and field of study that fulfills her and she learns something new every day.

 The Summer School of Slavonic Studies (LŠSS) is a dream come true for her because it’s like a camp in the center of Prague, and she enjoys every moment with the students, whether it’s teaching, evenings with tastings, or trips into nature.

-She spends her free time with her dog, traveling, creating photo albums, playing board games, or playing volleyball.
+She spends her free time with her dog, traveling, creating photo albums, playing board games or volleyball.

 Hejlová Hana